microsoft/winsdkfb/graph/index.md

 ## Post to Feed
 The app should have publish_actions permission granted by the user.
-A class will have to be created (FBReturnObject in this example) to receive and parse the json response.
-The response will be an id of type string {"id": "*id*"} if published successfully.
+A class will have to be created (`FBReturnObject` in this example) to receive and parse the json response.
+The response will be an id of type string `{"id": "<id here>"}` if published successfully.
 You can find more details [here](https://developers.facebook.com/docs/graph-api/reference/v2.3/user/feed).

 C#: